My three-year-old daughter cut her own bangs this week.

 Especially now, in today’s economy, those things JUST DON’T MATTER.

-My daughter has moved on from the drama of this event, and she is back to normal.
+My daughter has moved on from the drama of this event, and she is back to normal (maybe she’ll read this tutorial on how to cut her own bangs next time).
 When you are back to your normal self you’ll perform much better.